finleyjepson/T3A2-A/README.md

 ## User Stories

-- As a user, I want to see a list of upcoming events, so that I can plan my schedule and attend events that interest me.
+- As a user, I want to view a list of upcoming events, so that I can plan my schedule and find events that interest me.

 ## Wireframes